How to Get Your Kids to Wear the Hearing Aids, Cochlear Implant, and BAHA

 - Make the hearing aid attractive to your kids by decorating them or picking colorful

 It is never an easy task dealing with kids who use hearing aids.
-Making sure the hearing aids are stuck to their ears at all times can be so challenging.
+Making sure the hearing aids are stuck to their ears at all times can be challenging.
 Some of these problems are:

 - Kids Pull Them Out